 In 2011, my friend Lisa invited me to her house to check out a new clothing line she was selling called cabi.
 I shared my review of cabi and soon after shared a recap of hosting a cabi fashion experience.
 Later that year, cabi found me through these blog posts and sent me a couple of pieces from their line as a thank you gift.
 The following year, my friend Lisa and I took photos of us together in our cabi clothes for cabi’s 2012 model contest (we didn’t win but we had fun!).
 In 2017, I began a relationship with cabi, a company I had grown to love.
 I flew out to LA to participate in an event they called cabi Conversations: a multi-course dinner with guided discussion at the tables with cabi exec members where we discussed work/life balance, being a woman in business, motherhood, self-care, and more.
-Later that year, I was invited to Scoop, cabi’s seasonal conference where they provide training for their stylists and have a fashion show of the new season’s collection.
+Later that year, I was invited to cabi Scoop, the brand's seasonal conference where they provide training for their stylists and have a fashion show of the new season’s collection.
 Cabi invited me to film the introduction for the online streaming of this fashion show.

 I have had many amazing opportunities with cabi since, but my time at Scoop remains one of the highlights of my blogging career.
 It was the first time I truly got to know the heart of this brand, and I met dozens of cabi stylists and got to know how the company treats, supports, and mentors them to truly succeed.
 I got to see the business behind the brand, and left feeling so inspired and motivated to also make a positive impact through my favorite subject – fashion.
+Below I share my cabi Scoop recap.

 So when cabi invited me to attend Scoop again this summer, I was so excited!
 Like Scoop in 2017, this event took place at the Gaylord Opryland in Nashville.
 If you have never been to this hotel… it is INTENSE.
 It’s like an entire town under one roof.
 There is a tropical forest, a little village of shops, multiple conference and ballrooms, a water park, a spa, several restaurants, and thousands of rooms, many with balconies overlooking the forest atrium.
 When you check in, they provide a map to get around; there is even an app for the hotel!
 It’s surreal.